-Although the precise site of a bile leak is often difficult to detect with non-invasive techniques, it is possible with HBS.
-Awareness of this will increase opportunities to detect the direct sign of a bile leak in advanced HBS with SPECT/CT.
+Although the precise site of a bile leak is often difficult to detect with noninvasive techniques, it is possible with HBS.
+Knowledge of the bile leak site will increase opportunities to detect the direct sign of a bile leak in advanced HBS with SPECT/CT.
 This is vital given the change in approach regarding management of a bile leak from more invasive to less invasive.